harikvpy/deploy-django/README.md

 * `install_os_prereq.sh`
 * `deploy_django_project.sh`

 The names ought to be self explanatory.

 In any case, the first script ensures that the necessary packages are installed in the OS.
+Run this first when deploying a django project to a fresh Ubuntu image.

-The second script creates the automation account, virtual environment, PostgreSQL DB & and the assortment of scripts that make up the website deployment.
+The second script creates the automation account, virtual environment, PostgreSQL DB & and sets up the assortment of scripts that make up the website deployment.

-`install_os_prereq.sh` needs to be run only once per machine.
+`install_os_prereq.sh` needs to be run only once per machine, typically after a fresh OS image installation.
 Thereafter `deploy_django_project.sh` can be run as many times as necessary, once for each domain that you want to support on the same machine (using HTTP virtual hosts).

 The old command `create_django_project_run_env.sh` is essentially a wrapper that calls the above two scripts in sequence.
 Unless you have a specific reason (I